(This post was originally published for UC Today)

 Live chat is also super fast and easy to set up, with only 3 lines of code easily embedded into your website you can be up and running within a day.

-A home-working solution is paramount for many contact centres with COVID at the moment, so it might be time to consider implementing a cloud-based solution to enable your agents to effectively, and safely, work from home.
+A home-working solution is paramount for many contact centres with COVID at the moment, so it might be time to consider implementing a digital, cloud-based solution to enable your agents to effectively, and safely, work from home.